ladislas/dotfiles/README.md

 ## Apps Settings

 Apps must be launched first before syncronizing the settings.
+The script takes care of that but sometimes it might take a little longer or you might need to accept a dialog box.

 For VSCode, use [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync).